dwrightco1/replicated-kots/README.md

 kubectl kots --help
 ```

-Now you're ready to deploy KOTS infrastrucure to the cluster:
+The next step is to bring up the application-specific Admin Console and prompt the user for a License and any installation options:
 ```
 kubectl kots install nodeapp/unstable
 ```

-Note: it prompts for a namespace to deploy the application to, which is why the linter flags hard-coded namespaces.
+Note: it prompts for a namespace to deploy the application into (which is why the linter flags hard-coded namespaces).

 Now take a look at the Kubernetes objects associated with KOTS:
 ```